-- 24. Once cumulative impacts are determined, their significance must be considered relative to an established threshold limit, an established legal guideline or policy, or a qualitative assessment based on professional opinion and consultation.
+24. Once cumulative impacts are determined, their significance must be considered relative to an established threshold limit, an established legal guideline or policy, or a qualitative assessment based on professional opinion and consultation.
 The local Philippine thresholds/standards on air, water, toxic and hazardous compounds, noise, may be used, if applicable.
 In any case, the significance of the cumulative impacts must be defensible.
 The significance of the cumulative impacts and the contribution of the project must be subsequently evaluated by project decision makers.
 The consultant will need to define the level of "significance" or scale (aligning with legal requirements in the Philippines if applicable) and apply it consistently.
-The significance of the project interventions' contribution to the cumulative impacts should be defined in one of the following ways: - The project has a measurable effect on the VEC; - The project acts in conjunction with the effects of past present or future projects and activities; and; - The project in conjunction with other projects and activities shifts the resource to an unacceptable level or exceeds a threshold such that the impact is considered significant, in that: - The project's contribution to cumulative effects is responsible for exceeding the threshold and therefore is significant or, - The project is contributing with the effects of other projects and activities and the project contribution may or may not be significant, depending on the level of the contribution.
+The significance should be assessed across past, present and future projects on the trends of each VEC.
+The significance of the project interventions' contribution to the cumulative impacts should be defined in one of the following ways:

+- The project has a measurable effect on the VEC; - The project acts in conjunction with the effects of past present or future projects and activities; and: - The project in conjunction with other projects and activities shifts the resource to an unacceptable level or exceeds a threshold such that the impact is considered significant, in that: - The project's contribution to cumulative effects is responsible for exceeding the threshold and therefore is significant or, - The project is contributing with the effects of other projects and activities and the project contribution may or may not be significant, depending on the level of the contribution.

-Step 5: Formulate management recommendations for cumulative impacts on each VEC
+Step 6: Formulate management recommendations for cumulative impacts on each VEC